 In addition to the general Graduate School application materials, all applicants must submit:

-- A curriculum vita (or academic resume)
+- A curriculum vitae (or academic resume)

 - A personal statement that comments on the applicant's prior psychology-relevant experiences and career goals, and that discusses how the program would help achieve those goals.
 Applicants are encouraged to name faculty members with whom they would be most interested in working on research projects, and to mention why they think such member(s) would provide appropriate mentorship.
 An APA-style writing sample is encouraged but not required.